dev-ruben-lopez/python/SumSquares/README.md

 ## Test

-While running flask, run in another terminal window the file tester.py You whould get the next results:
+While running flask, run in another terminal window the file tester.py You should get the next results:

 ```python
 (.venv)> SumSquares % python tester.py